static-frame/static-frame/doc/source/articles/ftyping.md

         ]) -> None: ...
 ```

 All core StaticFrame containers now support generic specification.
 While statically checkable, a new decorator, ``@CallGuard.check``, permits run-time validation of these type hints on function interfaces.
-Using ``Annotated`` generics, the new ``Require`` class defines a family of powerful run-time validators, permitting per column or per row analysis in addition to a host of other validations.
-Finally, each container exposes a new ``via_type_clinic`` interface to derive type hints at run time or validate a type hint.
-Together, these tools offer one of the first cohesive and integrated approaches to typing DataFrames.
+Using ``Annotated`` generics, the new ``Require`` class defines a family of powerful run-time validators, permitting per-column or per-row analysis in addition many other validations.
+Finally, each container exposes a new ``via_type_clinic`` interface to derive or validate type hints at run time.
+Together, these tools offer a cohesive and integrated approach to type-hinting and validating DataFrames.

 ## The Path to a Generic DataFrame

-Python's built-in generic types (e.g.,``tuple`` or ``dict``) require specification of component types.
-Defining component types for such containers permits more accurate static analysis.
+Python's built-in generic types (e.g.,``tuple`` or ``dict``) require specification of component types (e.g., ``tuple[int, str, bool]`` or ``dict[str, int]``).
+Defining component types permits more accurate static analysis.
 While the same is true for DataFrames, there have been few attempts to comprehensively type hint DataFrames.

 Pandas, even with the ``pandas-stubs`` package, does not permit specifying the types of a DataFrame's components.
 The Pandas DataFrame, permitting extensive in-place mutation, may not even be sensible to statically type.
 Fortunately, immutable DataFrames are available in StaticFrame.

-Beyond mutability, Python's tools for defining generics have limited fully type hinting DataFrames.
+Until recently, Python's tools for defining generics have also limited type-hinting DataFrames.
 A key aspect of a DataFrame is that it has a variable number of columns of heterogenous types.
-Typing such a structure became much easier with the new ``TypeVarTuple``, introduced in Python 3.11
+Typing such a structure became much easier with the new ``TypeVarTuple``, introduced in Python 3.11 (and available in the ``typing_extensions`` package).

 A ``TypeVarTuple`` permits creating generics that accept a variable number of types.
 (See PEP 646 https://peps.python.org/pep-0646).
-StaticFrame can then define a generic ``Frame`` with a ``TypeVar`` for the index, a ``TypeVar`` for the columns, and a ``TypeVarTuple`` for zero or more columnar types.
-A generic ``Series`` can be defined as a ``TypeVar`` for the index and a ``TypeVar`` for the values.
-The StaticFrame ``Index`` and ``IndexHierarchy`` are also generic, the latter taking advantage of ``TypeVarTuple`` to define a component ``Index`` per depth level.
+With this new type of type variable, StaticFrame can defines a generic ``Frame`` with a ``TypeVar`` for the index, a ``TypeVar`` for the columns, and a ``TypeVarTuple`` for zero or more columnar types.
+A generic ``Series`` is defined as a ``TypeVar`` for the index and a ``TypeVar`` for the values.
+The StaticFrame ``Index`` and ``IndexHierarchy`` are also generic, the latter again taking advantage of ``TypeVarTuple`` to define a variable number of component ``Index`` for each depth level.

-For defining columnar types of a ``Frame``, or the values of a ``Series`` or ``Index``, NumPy generic types are used.
-For example, ``np.int_`` can be used to type a platform-default integer size, while ``np.int64`` can be used to type an explicit, 64-bit integer.
+For defining the columnar types of a ``Frame``, or the values of a ``Series`` or ``Index``, NumPy generic types are used.
+For example, ``np.int_`` is used to type a platform-default integer size, while ``np.int64`` is used to type an explicit, 64-bit integer.
+As StaticFrame supports all NumPy types, the correspondence is direct.

 ## Interfaces Defined with Generic DataFrames

-Using generic specifications, the same interface from above can be annotated to show a ``Frame`` with three columns being transformed into a dictionary of ``Series``.
+Extending the example above, this interface shows a ``Frame`` with three columns being transformed into a dictionary of ``Series``.
+With so much more information provided by component type hints, the function's purpose is almost obvious.

 ```python
 from typing import Any